 Good News That’s the Gospel Truth

-The Gospel simply means “the good news”, and for many, many generations it was taken to mean something that is absolutely true. (“And that’s the Gospel Truth, Your Honor.”)
-Even Mark Twain, who was critical of church-goers, often wrote colorful dialect for some of his western characters.
+Even Mark Twain, who was critical of church-goers, referred to truth using that word.
+He often wrote colorful dialect for some of his western characters.
 When they referred to something being true or reliable, he’d have them say: “That’s gospel, pard.”
 There’s a reason why people relate gospel to truth, but there is even more to the story of that word.

 The gospel as we know it entered the world in the first century after Jesus came.
 His teaching and the news of his resurrection were so far-reaching and revolutionary that they literally changed the world, and have been changing it ever since.
 The Greek word meant “good news”, and the Christian message became so connected with it that the word became synonymous with the good news about Jesus.
 The Apostle Paul changed his vocation, his plans, and his entire life because of the gospel, and he has this to say about it: